The keto and carnivore diets are two distinct styles of eating that both fall into the low carb camp.

 - Reduced inflammation.
 Ketosis reduces chronic inflammation, an immune response that typically accompanies disease (*).

-How are Keto and Carnivore Different?
+Difference Between Keto and Carnivore

 The biggest difference is quite simply that the carnivore diet is more restrictive.
 The classic ketogenic diet allows for more variety as long as the carb count is low enough to maintain ketosis.
 Whereas the carnivore diet is primarily meat (flesh and organ meats) and animal fat.